OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 4. Create wave definitions
    - These will define the enemies and their count for this wave
    - You can also set time, and whether or not killing everyone is required
-   - If `KillAll` if false, the wave will require you to survive till time runs out.
+   - If `KillAll` is false, the wave will require you to survive till time runs out.
    - Setting `SpawnName` will make sure they will spawn at that, named spawn point
 ```json
 {